 When you reach the age of 50, it’s important to start thinking about retirement.

-Unfortunately, a lot of people in their 50s don’t have enough money saved up to retire comfortably.
+Unfortunately, many people in their 50s don’t have enough money to retire comfortably.

 This may have happened for a number of reasons, but it’s more important now than ever that you reverse this trend and start saving for the future you do want to avoid the one you don’t.